 At this center of excellence, we save limbs and lives.
 If you have circulation and blood vessel disorders, our expertise can help.
 Early intervention helps you stay healthy and live well.
 The right care can prevent the heartbreaking need to amputate an affected foot, arm, or other part of your body.

-The Center for Limb Preservation is one of several distinguished centers within the innovative WVU Heart and Vascular Institute tower.
+The Center for Advanced Limb Preservation is one of several distinguished centers within the innovative WVU Heart and Vascular Institute tower.
 Our vascular surgeons and other care providers apply high-level technology, research, scientific, medical, and surgical expertise to your care.
 We specialize in conditions that affect your vascular system (veins and arteries) and circulation (blood flow).
 Our focus is on upper and lower limbs (arms and legs) and other areas beyond your heart and brain.

 Under the leadership of Luke Marone, MD, some of the nation’s best surgeons and specialists provide comprehensive care – from acute intervention for blocked blood flow to team-guided, whole-health treatment plans.
 The vascular team works closely with other specialties, ranging from cardiology to interventional radiology to neurology (brain) and rehabilitation experts.